What is a Knowledge Graph?

 The reason for this is search engines at that time had no way of understanding your query.
 Nor could they fathom what the meaning of online content was in order to answer your query.

 Contrast that with your experience using search engines today.
-Have you ever noticed that they can almost intuitively bring you content that’s not only relevant to your query but can often directly answer your query in the results pages?
+Have you ever noticed that Google can almost intuitively bring you content that’s not only relevant to your query but can often directly answer your query in the results pages?

-So, how do they do that?
+So, how does Google do that?

 Natural language processing (NLP).